Skip to main content

 Clothing Notes

-Alter Wear: A shirt that changes color and can display user-defined patterns, insignia, icons, or messages.
+Alter Wear: Smart fabric clothing that can change color and display user-defined patterns, insignia, icons, or short messages.
+Popular on developed worlds and in urban station culture.

-Camouflage Suit: A full-body suit that shifts color and shadow to match its surroundings, granting +2 to Stealth.
-At Dev II, double the cost to grant the suit the invisibility power while switched on, with one hour of power, or one day at Dev III.
+Camouflage Suit: A full-body stealth suit that shifts color, texture, and shadow response to match its surroundings, granting +2 to Stealth.
+On advanced Dev 8 models, double the cost to grant the suit the invisibility power while active, with about one hour of dedicated power before recharge.

-Environment Wear: Reduces penalties to Vigor rolls made to resist Fatigue in temperatures from 150°F to −50°F by 2 points.
-With an optional battery, the suit provides heating or cooling and negates the roll entirely, or reduces penalties for more extreme environments at the Game Master’s discretion.
+Environment Wear: Field clothing designed for harsh climates.
+It reduces penalties to Vigor rolls made to resist Fatigue from temperatures between 150°F and -50°F by 2 points.
+With an integrated or attached battery, it provides active heating or cooling and may negate the roll entirely in ordinary extremes, or reduce penalties in worse conditions at the Gamemaster’s discretion.

-Nano Wear ★: Fabric that changes shape, color, and texture to imitate many forms of clothing, from formalwear to survival gear.
+Nano Wear: Advanced programmable fabric that changes shape, color, and texture to imitate many kinds of clothing, from formal attire to expedition wear.
 It cannot form armor or sealed suits.

 Electronics